-In this guide, we compare the pros and cons of plastic, glass, and metal (stainless steel and aluminum) bottles, and water bottles.
+In this guide, we compare the pros and cons of plastic, glass, and metal (stainless steel and aluminum) bottles.

 We also look at which material of bottle might be best from a sustainability/environmental, cost and practical perspective.

 Summary – Which Bottle Is Best?

 Ultimately, which bottle is best comes down to how exactly you measure ‘best’ (there’s many individual ways to do this), and what your individual preferences are in a bottle.

 But, it’s understandable people want a quick, clear answer.